Factory Accident Claims Explained

 The factory accident claims process can seem daunting, but one of our solicitors may be able to help you.
 Working with a solicitor comes with many benefits; for example, a solicitor can help you gather evidence and can offer more information on the amount of compensation you could receive.

 One of our solicitors may offer their services to you under a Conditional Fee Agreement (CFA).
-This is a kind of No Win No Fee arrangement, which means you won’t pay any upfront or ongoing fees to your solicitor for their work.
-Furthermore, if your claim fails, then you won’t pay your solicitor for their services.
+This is a kind of No Win No Fee arrangement, which means you won’t pay any upfront fees nor any ongoing fees to your solicitor for their work.
+Furthermore, if your claim does fail, then you won’t normally be required to pay your solicitor for their services.

-If your claim succeeds, then your solicitor will deduct a success fee from your compensation award.
+If your claim does succeed, then your solicitor will deduct a success fee from your compensation award.
 This success fee is a small percentage that is capped by the law.

-To find out if you could be eligible to work with one of our solicitors for your factory accident claim, contact our advisors today.
+To learn more about working with one of our solicitors for your factory accident claim, contact our advisors today.
 They can offer a free evaluation and can help you identify whether you could be entitled to accident at work compensation.

 Call Now for Free Advice On Factory Accident Claims